Series Part II: Complex Chronic Care Management Services

 Examples of Complex Chronic Care Conditions:

-The complexity of chronic conditions may be identified by algorithms that recognize multiple illnesses, multiple medication use, inability to perform activities of daily living, requirement for a caregiver and/or repeat admissions or emergency department visits.
+Algorithms assess the complexity of chronic conditions by detecting multiple illnesses, multiple medication use, difficulty performing activities of daily living, caregiver needs, and frequent hospital or emergency department visits.

-Typical adult CCCM patients are treated with three or more prescription medications and may be receiving other types of therapeutic interventions.
+Most adult CCCM patients use three or more prescription medications and participate in other therapeutic interventions.

 Pediatric CCCM patients receive three or more therapeutic interventions.
 This may be medications, respiratory therapy, nutritional support, etc.